 Goodbye Mossberg 500.
 Goodbye Remington 870.
-Goodbye to every pump action shotgun I own.
+Goodbye to every pump-action shotgun I own.
 I never thought I’d say it, but the gun I’m counting on the most, the gun that has taken the place of every other shotgun I own, is an autoloader.
 And it’s the Remington Versa Max Tactical.

 I shoot a lot of guns.
 I’ve had a few break and I’ve broken a few.
 But I’ve never put any gun through the length and variety of testing as I have with the Versa Max.

 I didn’t have a Remington shotgun set up for doves, so I brought a friend’s Remington V3.
-A Mossberg 500 was in my truck, as always, just in case.
+A Mossberg 500 was in my pick up, as always, just in case.
 I got to the hunt early and I had several hours to do nothing other than sit around and get to know the V3.

 I took it apart and put it back together a few times.
 I inspected each part, and generally figured out how the internals functioned.
-Having said absolutely nothing good about Remington shotguns for a long while, I was surprised at the quality of work, fit, materials, engineering…just the whole gun.
+Having said absolutely nothing good about Remington shotguns for a long while, I was surprised at the quality of work, fit, materials, engineering … just the whole gun.

 I saw the same thing on all of these guns that I saw with the V3.
 Smart design.
 Quality materials.
 Well-executed fit and finish.
 With that, I decided that I’d try the hunt with the V3 and the Versa Max instead of my Mossy.
-For the next day and a half, I shot clays and doves with several different models of those guns.
+For the next day and a half, I shot clays and doves with several different models of semi-automatic shotguns.
 I limited out every day.

 I left that hunt with a bunch of birds and a hard sideways stare at that Versa Max.
 I’m not a shotgun expert, but I’ve been really working my scattergun for the last couple of years.
 I’d gotten to where I knew what I could hit, (the biggest challenge) and hit it.
 And yet, over a very short period of time, I was shooting better with the Versa Max than I did with the shotgun through which I’d shot thousands and thousands of shells.
 Further research was in order.

 TTAG’s resident shotgun guy, editor Dan Zimmerman, gave the V3 five stars.
 Interesting.
-Even the long lost Nick Leghorn gave the Versa Max Competition/Tactical Shotgun high praise, noting the only thing he didn’t like about the gun was the price.
+Even the long-lost Nick Leghorn gave the Versa Max Competition/Tactical Shotgun high praise, noting the only thing he didn’t like about the gun was the price.
 Nick’s a bit of an FN guy, and a solid and methodical reviewer.
 If Nick writes a glowing report about a Remington shotgun, well, that got my attention.

 I reached out to a couple of friends who allowed me to borrow their Versa Max shotguns for some hunts, and I also reached back out to Remington to try out some other versions.
 For the last year, I’ve hunted only with the Versa Max guns.
 I also patterned them, shot clays and skeet with them, and ran courses with them.